jaakkopasanen/AutoEq/README.md

 tests found the treble average target to be slightly better.
 Rtings have [a very informative video](https://www.youtube.com/watch?v=HNEI3qLZEKo) about how they are doing the measurements and how did they came up with the target they use.

+Reference Audio Analyzer measurements are done one multiple different measurement systems and the compensation curve used in the images is not known.
+Results in this project take the Reference Audio Analyzer measurements as is and no compensation curve has been developed.
+There also is no bass boost applied to Reference Audio Analyzer measurements since they look to be lacking bass in many cases compared to other measurements leading to natural bass boost when using zero vector as the compensation curve.

 Innerfidelity 2017 compensation curve is the result of Tyll Hertsens calibrating his measurement head on the Harman reference listening room and is a significant improvement over the old compensation curve used in PDFs.
 However 2017